Bolivia trips & educational tours

 Is Bolivia a cheap country to travel?

 Good news!
 Bolivia is one of the more affordable countries to visit in South America.
 Accommodation and transport (especially public buses) are extremely cheap compared to other countries in the region.
-In tourist-heavy destinations like La Paz, Uyuni and Lake Titicaca, expect to see higher prices for tourists compared to locals.
-Visit some markets and you will also expect to barter with the local sellers.
+In tourist hotspots like La Paz, Uyuni, and Lake Titicaca, expect to pay higher prices.

 Where is Bolivia?

-Yes, this is pretty useful to know!
 Bolivia is a landlocked country located in the heart of South America.
-It shares borders with Brazil to the northeast, Peru to the northwest, Chile to the southwest, Paraguay to the southeast, and Argentina to the south.
+It shares borders with Brazil and Paraguay to the east, Peru and Chile to the north and west, and Argentina to the south.